 This fall, we will be offering a series of three online workshops on writing craft tailored to educate, invigorate, and inspire you to complete your first draft.

-Sign up for all three workshops and you will have the added option to meet weekly online with a cohort group throughout the month.
+Sign up for two workshops and you will have the added option to meet weekly online with a cohort group throughout the month.
 Each group is led by a volunteer with unique facilitation skills and passions.
 Check out our range of cohorts (more info below) guided by educational frameworks, genres, or inspirational topics.
 Your cohort will celebrate successes, reflect on shared experiences, and keep one another energized throughout the month!

 Your Month of Mastery

 It’s all here: Community, Craft, and Career.
 By the time you conclude, you’ll certainly be able to look back on November as your Month of Mastery!